Kelly Thompson: Other work

-In 2021, it was announced that Thompson had signed a deal with Substack to create exclusive comics, such as Black Cloak, with artwork done by her Jem collaborator Meredith McClaren, and The Cull, with art done by Mattia de Lulis.
+In 2021, Thompson launched a deal with Substack to create exclusive comics, such as Black Cloak, with artwork done by her Jem collaborator Meredith McClaren, and The Cull, with art done by Mattia de Lulis.
 In 2022, it was announced that Black Cloak would receive a print release via Image Comics in January 2023.
+In May 2023, it was announced that The Cull would also receive a print release via Image, with the first issue set to release August that same year.